hathibelagal-dev/instantpolyglot/docs/eng/Galician.md

 ### Diaeresis

-The diaeresis (¨) is used over 'u' in the combinations "güe" and "güi" to indicate that the 'u' is pronounced:
+The diaeresis (¨) is used over 'u' in the combinations “güe” and “güi” to indicate that the 'u' is pronounced:

 - **lingüística** [liŋˈɡwistika] (linguistics)